 Amer Fort Lunch

 You will need at least half a day to explore the Amber Fort, so be sure and pay attention to your time.
 We ate lunch here and dined like royalty at the restaurant overlooking the grounds.
-It was absolutely gorgeous and from here you could visit some sort of we, marvel at the luxury upstairs living quarters within the palace walls.
+It was absolutely gorgeous and from here you could visit the luxury upstairs living quarters within the palace walls.

 Another amazing place to visit in India?
 Of course, the Taj Mahal!